dumlutimuralp/antrea-packet-walks/part_d/README.md

 When the flow from 10.222.1.48 (frontend pod) to 10.222.2.34 (backend2 pod) needs to be sent by worker1 node, that is exactly when worker1 node needs to figure out how to send the traffic.
 What worker1 node does is a route lookup; it identifies that IP 10.222.2.34 matches the third route entry, hence it then needs to access the next hop for that route entry, which is 10.222.2.1.
 Since the same route entry suggests that 10.222.2.1 is "onlink" on the antrea-gw0 interface, worker1 node sends an ARP request for 10.222.2.1 from its antrea-gw0 interface.

-The fifth route entry, "10.222.0.0/24 via 10.222.0.1 dev antrea-gw0 onlink", is for the pod subnet on the other Kubernetes node, which is the master node.
+The third route entry, "10.222.0.0/24 via 10.222.0.1 dev antrea-gw0 onlink", is for the pod subnet on the other Kubernetes node, which is the master node.
 All the things mentioned above would apply for this route entry as well.

 Whenever a new node is added to the Kubernetes cluster, Antrea Node Controller would detect that by watching the Kubernetes API and then add a route entry, similar to the ones above, on worker1 node' s route table.
 (Explained [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/architecture.md#antrea-agent))